chris-prenissl/chris-prenissl.github.io/_tabs/about.md

 ---
-# the default layout is 'page'
 icon: fas fa-info-circle
 order: 4
 ---

+## About this Blog
+This blog is about Mobile Development, especially Android Development.
+It will cover everything from setting up environments to personal developer experiences.

+## About me
-#### Android Developer | Software Engineer | Team Player
+### Android Developer | Software Engineer | Team Player

 👋 Hello, I'm Chris:)

-My goal is to make exceptional mobile Apps with high emphasis on Android Development.
+My goal is to make exceptional mobile Apps with an Android Development background.

-##### Experience:
+#### Experience
-🔹 Android Developer at Bertrandt
+- Android Developer at Bertrandt
-🔹 Android Development Internship at Continental
+- Android Development Internship at Continental
-🔹 Unity Developer at Celrage
+- Unity Developer at Celrage
-🔹 Hygiene Companion Android App as Bachelor Thesis for University Clinic of Regensburg
+- Hygiene Companion Android App as Bachelor Thesis for University Clinic of Regensburg

-##### Tutoring:
+#### Tutoring
-🔹 Mathematics 2 Tutor at OTH Regensburg
+- Mathematics 2 Tutor at OTH Regensburg
-🔹 Programming Course Tutor at OTH Regensburg
+- Programming Course Tutor at OTH Regensburg

-##### Key Skills:
+#### Key Skills
  📲 Android Development: Kotlin, Java
  📲 Mobile Development: Flutter, iOS
  🛰️ CI/CD: Jenkins, Atlassian Suite, App-Distribution, Analytics